 - 4.13.1 Procurement Officers shall ensure that any tender rejected for late delivery shall be immediately returned to the sender and no details within such tender shall be recorded or disclosed.
-If an error is identified within a Tender, the bidder shall be given the opportunity of either confirming or withdrawing the tender, but no request to amend a tender after the time fixed for receipt will be accepted. - 4.13.2 Tenders should be conducted electronically.
-Where tenders are not conducted electronically, they shall be opened in the presence of a manager independent of the Procurement Officer managing the procurement.
+If an error is identified within a tender, the bidder shall be given the opportunity of either confirming or withdrawing the tender, but no request to amend a tender after the time fixed for receipt will be accepted. - 4.13.2 Tenders must be conducted electronically.
 A tender may only be accepted if it is within an approved revenue estimate or an approved capital vote adjusted as agreed by the Chief Financial Officer for increased price levels. - 4.13.3 The Procurement Officer may award a contract other than to the financially first ranked bidder (i.e. lowest acceptable or highest in the case of a receipt) provided they certify why it is in the Commissioner's best interests to do so.
 The acceptability of a tender may be determined by reference to characteristics which are not capable of precise definition (e.g. taste or quality) provided that those characteristics are connected with the purpose for which the tender has been sought and that the influence of personal preference is minimised so far as practicable.
-The lowest acceptable tender need not be accepted where this would not represent the best value for money. - 4.13.4 In the event that Post Tender Negotiation is required, this must be approved by the Head of Purchasing & Supply prior to any contact with the bidder.
+The lowest acceptable tender need not be accepted where this would not represent the best value for money.
+Due regard is to be given to the Public Contract Regulations 2015 in so much that this process does not conflict with these. - 4.13.4 In the event that Post Tender Negotiation is required, this must be approved by the Category Procurement Manager prior to any contact with the bidder.
 This is to take place after that bidder has been properly chosen to be the contractor but before acceptance on any aspect of a tender (Post Tender Negotiation).
-The Head of Purchasing & Supply shall attend these meetings.
+The Category Procurement Manager shall attend these meetings.
 Post Tender Negotiation will only be undertaken where negotiation does not permit the disclosure of commercially sensitive information supplied by unsuccessful bidders for that contract and it is considered that the tender process has not resulted in the most advantageous offer and that offers are capable of improvement by negotiation.
+Due regard is to be given to the Public Contract Regulations 2015 in so much that this process does not conflict with these.